Ukraine, Russia gas deal may be just enough to get through winter

 That brings Ukraine’s accessible gas to 42-53 bcm, which should be enough to meet its annual demand, barring a spell of colder-than-usual winter temperatures or unforeseen supply outages.

-The price for Russia’s gas over the following summer period will fall to $325 per 1000 cubic meters.
+The price for Russia’s gas over the following summer period will fall to $325 per 1000 cubic metres.

 That is roughly in line with what most western European utilities pay for imported gas from Russia.